Guardianship/Conservatorship for Adults

 Generally it can be said that the guardian makes decisions about the person, such as medical or housing decisions, and the conservator makes decisions about the property or the finances of the person.
 A guardian and a conservator can be the same person or institution or they may be different.
 For example, a guardian could be a person and a conservator could be a trust company or bank.

 >A guardian or conservator may be appointed by a Probate Judge after a petition is filed in the Probate Court.
 The petition may be filed by anyone interested in the well being of the adult.

 When the petition is filed, a hearing will be scheduled.
 In addition, the court may appoint a guardian ad litem to investigate the situation and make a recommendation to the court prior to the hearing.

-On the date of the hearing, the petitioner and anyone else who wants to take part in the hearing goes before the Judge and explains the need for a guardian or conservator.
+On the date of the hearing, the petitioner and anyone else who wants to take part in the hearing goes before the Judge (all hearings are being done remotely via ZOOM due to the health emergency) and explains the need for a guardian or conservator.
 The Judge will decide whether to appoint a guardian and/or a conservator.

 If an emergency exists, the Judge may appoint a temporary guardian at a hearing.
 A letter from a doctor or social worker may be required to explain the nature of the emergency.
 Please note that a second hearing is required.

 The guardian generally has the same authority and responsibility for the adult as a parent has for a minor child.